 It is important to get the entire beard trimmed first and leave the fade for last so it effectively blends right into your hair.

-Start trimming your beard at the bottom, or the neck line.
-Set your trimmer to either 3 or 2, and start cleaning up the facial hair from down below the Adam’s apple all the way to where your neck meets the jaw line.
+Start trimming your beard at the bottom, or the neckline.
+Set your trimmer to either 3 or 2, and start cleaning up the facial hair from down below Adam’s apple all the way to where your neck meets the jawline.

 Don’t worry about maintaining a tight line, just cut down the sprouts too far away from the rest of the herd.

-Again, if you went with the chin strap, you want your mustache lines to be neat and tight.
-If you went for the more natural look, then take off the guard and spot check any mustache hairs tat seem to be out of place.
+If you went for the more natural look, then take off the guard and spot check any mustache hairs that seem to be out of place.

-Fading the Beard with the Rest of Your Hair
+How to Fade the Beard With the Rest of Your Hair

 At this point, the hair on your head will gradually blend into the facial hair without taking away any focus from the beard.
 Once you get this right the first time, the rest will be easy.